UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

       **FIX** List of links

 .. challenge:: 1b.
-Find out which versions are on your cluster from commandline
+Find out which versions are on your cluster from command line

+   - Use the ``spider`` or ``avail`` module commands

+   .. solution:: Solution
+      :class: dropdown

       .. tabs::